perryofpeek/SqlToGraphite-core/README.md

 Overview
 ========

-SqlToGraphite is a windows service that supports a framework for getting centralised configuration and running configured plugins with the configuration.
+SqlToGraphite is a windows service that supports a framework for getting centralised configuration and running configured plugins with the configuration, to collect metrics and send to a running graphite server.

 Each plugin polls for metrics , e.g. by running a wmi or sql query, and sends the metric to a graphite server.

+There is a configuration user interface to modify the configuration xml.

 Installation
 ============